-Entry Recommendations: A ‘C’ grade or better in Stage 1 English.
-English is a 20-credit subject at Stage 2.
+Entry Recommendations: A ‘C’ grade or higher in Stage 1 English or English Studies, and by discretion of the English Coordinator.

 In Stage 2 English students analyse the interrelationship of author, text, and audience, with an emphasis on how language and stylistic features shape ideas and perspectives in a range of contexts.
 They consider social, cultural, economic, historical, and/or political perspectives in texts and their representation of human experience and the world.